What is the Child Tax Credit and who is entitled to it?

 We can also advise you on taxes

 Do you feel that taxes and lawyers don’t go together?
 No way!
-At our law firm, we can also help you resolve problems with a poorly filed tax return or any other matter that involves this area.
+At our law firm, we can also help you resolve problems with a poorly filed tax return or any other issue that involves this area.

 That's what I'm wondering